 Don’t forget that collecting data is not an objective in itself.
 The data must be relevant.
 Many organisations struggle to identify the data they need to collect.

 1. Once you have defined the main outcomes of your project, refine your indicators to measure your performance on each outcome.
 At first, focus on a couple of key indicators per project.
 Be careful about the choice and balance of indicators: outputs show the effort of the organisation, not the impact.
 But outcomes without outputs to give context are meaningless.
+For more information about "What to collect", have a look at this website.

 2. Be strategic and do not spread yourself too thinly: impact measurement can be an overwhelming task if we do not limit ourselves at looking at a few key indicators, starting with the most strategic projects.
 Then progressively implement consistent measurement tools and processes within all your organisation.